HiltzEM12/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Description

+Basic navigation added to the landing page.
+Navigation bar is on top and links scroll to the intended section.
+Active sections are highlighted when in view.